 Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
-(3) Internal microphones (2) Record sound.
+(2) Internal microphones (2) Record sound.
+(3) Camera light On: The camera is in use.
 (4) Camera Allows you to video chat, record video, and record still images.
 To use your camera, see Using the camera on page 22 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 46.
+For more information, see Using Windows Hello (select products only) on page 47.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(5) Camera light On: The camera is in use.